NPShane/PFDTeam2/README.md

 ### Supervisor
 1. Create Event/Task by clicking the create event button and filling in the form.
 Page should redirect you back to the calendar with the new Event/Task inserted
-2. Display employee calendar by choosing the user for monitoring (Implemented halfway)
+2. Display employee calendar by choosing the user for monitoring (Implemented halfway) *Code is not included in submission to prevent breaks
  ![image](https://github.com/NPShane/PFDTeam2/assets/117629507/eab682ee-b26e-4585-9cd1-883828c3def1)

 ### Employee